KrishSingh08/Proxmox-homelab/services/Pihole.md

 ```
 ## ⚙️ Post-Installation Configuration

-Now that Pi-hole is successfully installed via the CLI, you need to configure your devices (or your router) to use it.
+Now that Pi-hole is successfully installed via the CLI, you need to configure your devices to use it.

 To start blocking ads, go to your device's **Network Settings** and change the primary **DNS server address** to the local **IP address of your Pi-hole LXC container**.